The Best Bosch Dishwashers Make Loading Wineglasses Next to Pots Oh So Easy

 Care and Maintenance

-While these machines don’t need a lot of fussing over, Petrino recommends two tips to keep your dishwasher in top shape.
+While these machines don’t need a lot of fussing over, Petrino recommends two tips to keep one of the best Bosch dishwashers in top shape.
 “Every few days, check the filter located on the floor of your dishwasher,” she advises.
 “Although most gunk gets flushed out at the end of the cycle, it’s a good idea to rinse out this filter to get rid of any spinach leaves or coffee beans that might have gotten stuck over time.
 You will also want to add rinse aid liquid to the dishwasher periodically for optimal drying results.”

 Q: What types of dishes shouldn’t go in a dishwasher?

 “If your dishes are marked dishwasher safe, then they should be fine in a Bosch dishwasher,” says Petrino.
 “I don’t recommend washing heirloom china, silver, or any valuables in your dishwasher.
 Though personally, my Bosch dishwasher has never broken a glass or a plate.”
-That said, if you’re uneasy about a glass breaking, grab a sponge and wash it by hand instead.
+That said, if you’re uneasy about a glass breaking, grab one of our favorite dish sponges and wash it by hand instead.

 Q: Can wineglasses be cleaned in a dishwasher?

 “Most wineglasses can be cleaned in a dishwasher,” Petrino notes.
 “Carefully review the label on your wineglasses.
 If the label says dishwasher-safe, they should be fine.
 Plus many Bosch dishwashers have an accessory that secures wineglass stems in place.”

 Q: Can you leave clean dishes in the dishwasher overnight?